-If the terms of the Order are not being met, by one party or the other, there is an option to ask the courts to enforce the Order.
+If the terms of the Order are not being met, an application may be made to the Court to enforce the Order.

-When an application is made to the court to enforce a Child Arrangements Order the case is listed for an initial hearing when the court will, amongst other things, consider the reasons for non-compliance, whether Social Welfare agencies or Family Service Centres need to be involved, whilst of course considering the welfare and best interests of the children involved.
+When an application is made to the Court to enforce a Child Arrangements Order the case is listed for an initial hearing during which the Court will consider the reasons for non-compliance and whether Social Welfare agencies or Family Service Centres need to be involved.
+In this process, the Court will be guided what it thinks will be in the best interests of the children involved.

-Having considered all of these factors, the Court will decide whether there has been a breach of the Child Arrangements Order without reasonable excuse.
-At this point the Court has a number of options it can use.
-The Court could for example, refer the parents to mediation or may decide that a variation of the order is appropriate, this might include reconsidering contact or even living arrangements for the child.
+Having considered all these factors, the Court will decide whether there has been a breach of the Child Arrangements Order without reasonable excuse.
+Either way, the Court has a number of options it can use.
+It could, for example, refer the parents to mediation or may decide to change the order, including reconsidering contact or the living arrangements for the child.

-The Court has the option to issue a Contact Enforcement Order, impose fines or in extreme circumstances impose a prison sentence.
+The Court can issue a Contact Enforcement Order, impose fines or in extreme circumstances, impose a prison sentence.